You can use the Mollie API to process payments in apps intended for devices like phones and tablets using iOS or Android.

 Just to be clear: you cannot store the API key in your app's source code.
 After all, the app is installed on the client's device.
 So this is not a safe place for the Mollie API key.

-After creating the payment, your server will receive from Mollie a
+After creating the payment, your server will receive a

 Redirecting the user to your app after payment